-member of the Object type which that is an instance of the standard built-in Boolean constructor.
+member of the Object type that is an instance of the standard built-in Boolean constructor primitive value that is a finite ordered sequence of zero or more 16-bit unsigned integer

-A Boolean object is created by using the Boolean constructor in a new expression, supplying a Boolean NOTE value as an argument.
+NOTE A Boolean object is created by using the Boolean constructor in a new expression, supplying a Boolean value as an argument.
 The resulting object has an internal property whose value is the Boolean value.
 A Boolean object can be coerced to a Boolean value.